-If a user searches for “Best Waffle Recipes,” they may see a result for a page called “Best Recipes for Breakfast,” because Google recognizes that waffles are a type of breakfast food a user would likely find appropriate information there.
+If a user searches for “Best Waffle Recipes,” they may see a result for a page called “Best Recipes for Breakfast.”
+Google recognizes that waffles are a type of breakfast food.
+A user would likely find appropriate information there.
 Another example is the search query, “Quick and Delicious Waffle Recipes.”

 This could yield a page called “Quick Waffle Recipes.”
-Google extracts the keyword “Quick Waffle Recipes,” even though there are words between them in the search query.
+Google extracts the keyword “Quick Waffle Recipes” even though there are words between them in the search query.
 The improvements Google made change the way we think about optimizing content for higher search engine ranking.

 The next time you write web content, consider these factors:

 It isn’t about the number of times you repeat your exact keyword phrase.
-While it’s still a good idea to include it a couple of times, there’s a little more wiggle room in what you can do and still come up in a Google search.
+While it’s a good idea to include it a couple of times, there’s a little more wiggle room in what you can do and still come up in a Google search.

 That it targets the appropriate audience in a way that intrigues them to click the title and read further.
-You can increase the clickworthiness of your titles by making sure they are interesting and unique, even if that means the keyword appears a bit later.
+You can increase the click worthiness of your titles by making sure they are interesting and unique.
+Even if that means the keyword appears a bit later.

-The title and the headline of your page should be very similar to confirm for the user that they are in the right place.
+The title and headline of your page should be very similar to confirm for the user that they are in the right place.
 If someone clicks the title “Gourmet Waffles Recipes,” they shouldn’t be brought to a page with a headline that reads “Best Pancake Recipes.”

-4. Provide Unique Value
+4. Provide unique value.

 Make sure that users want to read and share your content.
 The goal is to offer information they couldn’t find anywhere else.

-5. Putting It All Together
+Putting it All Together

 It’s easier than ever to enhance the user experience for your website visitors.
 With Google’s expanded ability for “understanding” content in context, it’s easier to make web content flow naturally and still maintain a good search engine ranking.